Kluvens/Computer-Science/Networking/application-layer.md

 - HTTP messages exchanged between browser and web server
 - TCP connection closed
 - HTTP is pull-based
+- HTTP is stateless, which means the server maintains no information about past client requests

 Four important HTTP request messages:
 - POST method